palec87/blast-parser/blast_parser/Notes.md

-# Old Main

-// column to extract
-let columnToRead = 10

-// main
-//let arguments = Console.getArgs()
-//let path = "/Users/admin/Documents/Development/Bioinformatics/ncbi/queries/NEC_13_00001_t.txt"
-let databasePath = "/Users/admin/Documents/Development/Bioinformatics/ncbi/db/new_taxdump/rankedlineage.dmp"
-let outputFilePath = "/Users/admin/Documents/Development/Bioinformatics/ncbi/db/new_taxdump/rankedlineage.csv"
+# Taxonomy PostgresSQL database

+The NCBI rankedlineage database dump file:

 rankedlineage.dmp
 -----------------

-Select ancestor names for well-established taxonomic ranks (species, genus, family, order, class, phylum, kingdom, superkingdom) file fields:
+The PostgresSQL database has only the major taxonomic ranks, namely species, genus, family, order, class, phylum, kingdom, superkingdom.
+Therefore, the database fields are:

     tax_id       -- node id
     tax_name     -- scientific name of the organism